Skip to main content

 • The Kissinger Institute offers programs for American and Chinese audiences that improve understanding of critical issues in the bilateral relationship to promote mutual security and prosperity.

 • Latin America is struggling to recover from a decade of slow growth and the extreme regional impacts of the coronavirus pandemic, which have contributed to political instability and democratic backsliding.
 At the same time, global changes have offered Latin America important opportunities, including to attract “friend shoring” investment in regional industries and to export minerals needed for clean energy technologies.
 The Latin America Program addresses these challenges and opportunities through research and public dialogues on topics including democracy and human rights, economic development, digitalization, and climate and conservation.
-The Latin America Program, including its prestigious Brazil Institute and Argentina Project, offers a unique forum for non-partisan discussions to generate practical policy ideas to support rapid economic recovery, improved governance, stronger U.S. relations in the hemisphere, and environmental sustainability.
+The Latin America Program, including its prestigious Brazil Institute, offers a unique forum for non-partisan discussions to generate practical policy ideas to support rapid economic recovery, improved governance, stronger US relations in the hemisphere, and environmental sustainability.

 • The Mexico Institute seeks to improve understanding, communication, and cooperation between Mexico and the United Sates by promoting original research, encouraging public discussion, and proposing policy options for enhancing the bilateral relationship.
 Priority areas for the Mexico Institute include security and the rule of law, economic competitiveness and innovation, energy policy, borders, migration, and health.
 In addition, the Mexico Institute has special projects on Farm Labor in Mexico and the United States and on Addressing Femicide in Mexico.